- About ACI-NA

 A major component of the contest is the judges’ selection of the recipient of the Peggy G. Hereford Excellence in Communications Award.
 This award symbolizes overall achievement in an airport’s marketing and public relations programs, honoring the creativity and effectiveness of the airport’s staff.

-Deadline: The call for entries for the 2013 contest will be in March 2013.
-The winners will be announced in June in Atlanta during the 2013 Marketing and Communications Conference.
+Deadline: The call for entries for the 2014 contest has now passed.
+The winners will be announced in June in Edmonton during the 2014 Marketing and Communications Conference.

 Since 1997, ACI-NA has granted Environmental Achievement Awards to recognize its airport members that strive to protect and preserve the environment through their programs, initiatives and projects.
 Established by the ACI-NA Environmental Affairs Committee, the annual Awards acknowledge the hard work and achievements of ACI-NA members by promoting awareness more broadly within the airport community, the general public and regulators of the many notable and innovative efforts being undertaken by environmental professionals at airports.